spirali/elsie/docs/userguide/layout.md

 The reference point of these two methods is the top-left corner of the target box.
 The parameter can be either:

 - `int` or `float`: Resolves to the given number of pixels from the reference point.
+The value can be negative.
 - `"<number>%"`: Resolves to the ratio of the size of the box added to the reference point.

 For example: